pni-lab/connattractor/docs/01-paper.md

 Conventional computational approaches attempt to solve this puzzle by going all the way down to the biophysical properties of single neurons, and aim to construct a model of larger neural populations, or even the entire brain {cite:p}`breakspear2017dynamic`.
-Although these approaches have shown numerous successful applications {cite:p}`murray2018biophysical; kriegeskorte2018cognitive; heinz2019towards`, the estimation of the vast number of free parameters in such models presents a grand challenge.
+These approaches have shown numerous successful applications {cite:p}`murray2018biophysical; kriegeskorte2018cognitive; heinz2019towards`.
-This hampers the ability of these techniques to effectively bridge the gap between explanations at the level of single neurons and the complexity of behavior {cite:p}`breakspear2017dynamic`.
+However, the estimation of the vast number of free parameters in such models presents a grand challenge, hampering the ability of these techniques to effectively bridge the gap between explanations at the level of single neurons and the complexity of behavior {cite:p}`breakspear2017dynamic`.

 An alternative approach, known as "neuroconnectomism" {cite:p}`doerig2023neuroconnectionist` shifts the emphasis from "biophysical fidelity" of models to "cognitive/behavioral fidelity"